-Few trainers get to saddle a live Classic hope having had just nine previous runners beforehand.
+Few trainers get to saddle a live Classic hope having had just nine previous runners.

-But that’s what Owen Burrows did in this year’s QIPCO 2000 Guineas at Newmarket and he nearly hit the jackpot with Massaat, who chased home Galileo Gold.
+But that’s what Owen Burrows did in the 2017 QIPCO 2000 Guineas at Newmarket and he nearly hit the jackpot with Massaat, who chased home Galileo Gold.

-In fairness, Burrows’s circumstances are different to most rookie trainers
+In fairness, Burrows’s circumstances were different from most rookie trainers

-He has taken over the reins from Barry Hills, who retired last year, at Sheikh Hamdan Al Maktoum’s Kingwood House Stables in Lambourn and has a team of just under 50 – with half of them being two-year-olds.
+He had taken over the reins from Barry Hills at Sheikh Hamdan Al Maktoum’s Kingwood House Stables in Lambourn in 2016 with a team of just under 50 – with half of them being two-year-olds.

-The 41 year-old spent a dozen years as assistant to Sir Michael Stoute after riding as a conditional jockey over jumps and acknowledges he has been given a great opportunity.
+Burrows had previously spent a dozen years as assistant to Sir Michael Stoute after riding as a conditional over jumps.

-“I’m in a very privileged position, you can only dream of starting with team like this,” Burrows said.
-“Great faith has been put in me and i just want to repay that.
+“I’m in a very privileged position, you can only dream of starting with team like this,” Burrows said at then outset.
+“Great faith has been put in me and I just want to repay that.